 If the student is asking for something not included on the memo, please refer him or her to DSS.

 Sometimes a student who does not have a memo from DSS will claim to have a disability.
 Indiana University requires students to establish eligibility for disability assistance before they may be accommodated in the classroom or in the residence halls.
 DSS is the office designated to collect and maintain confidential disability materials and to coordinate accommodations for students.

 You should arrange disability modifications only for students who provide you a memos from DSS.

 No legal difficulties will be incurred by informing a student that he or she must provide a DSS memo in order to be accommodated.

 If a student brings you the documentation of a disabling condition, refer the student to DSS.

 What if I have concerns about an accommodation?

-If you have concerns about how a student’s accommodation will apply in your course, contact the DSS access coordinator listed on the student’s Academic Modifications Memo.
+If you have concerns about how a student’s accommodation will apply in your course, contact the DSS access coordinator listed on the student’s student’s Accommodation Memorandum Memo.
 Instructors do not have the right to refuse to provide accommodations that have been approved by DSS.